canonical/canonicalwebteam.directory-parser/README.md

 ## Using the directory parser

 ### Sitemap templates
 Include sitemap templates in your Flask app.
 Copy the following codeblock to where your application is instantiated e.g `app.py`.
+The template loader should be placed right after the app is instantiated.

 ```
+from jinja2 import ChoiceLoader, FileSystemLoader
 from pathlib import Path
 import canonicalwebteam.directory_parser as directory_parser

+# Set up Flask application
+app = FlaskBase(...)

+# Include directory parser templates
 directory_parser_templates = (
     Path(directory_parser.__file__).parent / "templates"
 )

 loader = ChoiceLoader(
     [
-        ...,
         FileSystemLoader(str(directory_parser_templates)),
     ]
 )

+app.jinja_loader = loader
 ```

 ### Generate sitemaps
 The `generate_sitemap` function will generate a sitemap given directory path and base url using the sitemap templates.

 ```
-# Dynamic sitemaps that do not need to be included in the sitemap tree
+# Dynamic sitemaps that do not need to be included in the sitemap tree.
-# Differs from projects.
-Can be checked on /sitemap.xml
+# Differ from project to project, can be checked on /sitemap.xml
 DYNAMIC_SITEMAPS = [
     "tutorials",
     "engage",